ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 Here's the cool part.
 If your regular terf, domicile, etc is still dripping in bad vibes,  in the same way you brought the dark cloud to the Drave, you can bring the Drave to the dark cloud.
 You can simply envision the river to start removing the dark cloud from your surroundings.
 You've been to the Drave.
 In your home, where you sit, imagine that you are surrounded by the river.
 You are submerged in it, you look up and see the reflections of trees and colorful buildings on the surface of the water.

-You only need to spend five minutes meditating on the river, this won't remove the dark cloud completely but it will get the ball rolling and prepare you for the next steps.
+You only need to spend a few minutes meditating on the river, this won't remove the dark cloud completely but it will get the ball rolling and prepare you for the next steps.
 The dark cloud affects us all, and areas of high pressure move to areas of low pressure; so at first you will meditate and clear your surroundings, but other dark clouds will move in to fill the gap.
 You can't "cure" the dark cloud in a day, but you can have TREMENDOUS RELEIF.

 The Drave meditation will be a valuable tool to wipe out the dark cloud's energy field, now you just need to scale your mental imagery to be the size of a cloud.
 Also think up!
 The dark cloud lives in the air, not exactly in the sky but say right above the tree line.
 You can do a lot of damage just meditating at ground level, but you can do a lot more by turning your attention skyward.